-SDCP's sole source of operating revenue is from the retail sale of electricity to its customers.
-Revenue budgeted for FY 2024-25 reflects a full fiscal cycle of retail sales to our commercial and industrial customer base and retail sales to our residential customer base.
+SDCP's sole source of revenue currently is from the retail sale of electricity to its customers.
+Revenue budgeted for FY 2023-24 reflects a full fiscal cycle of retail sales to our commercial and industrial customer base and retail sales to our residential customer base.